Ghent University Goes Blended

 Opportunities and challenges

-• stimulate student engagement
+• stimulate student involvement

 • offer optimal learning opportunities

-• optimally develop students’ competencies
+• optimally develop the students’ competencies

-• obtain a higher programme success rate
+• obtain a higher success rate

-• support of students’ learning process
+• supporting the students’ learning process

-• promotion of interaction
+• promoting interaction

-• creation of a warm(er) learning environment
+• creating a warm(er) learning environment

 The crucial role of lecturers